Mar 13, 2023

 Familiarize yourself with the following illustration explaining the image signal path...

 Photographers don't think of exposing the sensor and amplifying the image signal.
 The aperture and shutter speed "expose" the sensor, and the final exposure (image brightness) is set with the ISO.
 This concept forms the foundation for improving our image quality with M43 cameras.
 This is also how we manage the sensor's performance.
 The goal is to increase the light exposing the sensor.
-Increasing the reflected light on the sensor means less visible noise and more tonal data.
+Increasing the reflected light on the sensor means less visible noise and better tonal data.

 Assume you have a choice between ISO1250 and ISO1600.
 Most photographers would select ISO1600 without considering the image signal.
 That means the sensor received less light at ISO1600.
 That will reduce the sensor's saturation level and SNR.
 The resulting images will have less tonal data with more visible image noise.
 Your digital photography and exposure skills will grow in leaps and bounds as you grasp this simple concept and make it a part of your digital photography.